xaviervalarino/figma-substitute/README.md

   - [ ] Add regex replace function
   - [ ] Add regex search flags function: ignore case, global, etc
   - [ ] Look into how to support positive/negative look-ahead and behind
+  - [x] Add UI to toggle text/regex
-  - [ ] Add regex UI toggle and flags
+  - [ ] Add regex UI toggles for flags
 - [ ] Add visual feedback for search selection.
 Some potential solutions:
   - Underline the text range
   - Change the color of the text range